After You've Received Your Letter of Acceptance

 Take this opportunity to learn acknowledge the traditional territories of the people of the Treaty 7 region in Southern Alberta.
 Calgary is also home to Métis Nation of Alberta, Region 3.

-Culture shock is the feeling of disorientation and discomfort that someone may feel when adjusting to living in an unfamiliar place.
-As an international student studying at UCalgary and living in a new city, you’ll likely experience some form of culture shock during your time in Calgary.
+Culture shock is the feeling of disorientation and discomfort that someone may feel when adjusting to living in an unfamiliar place (or navigating a new online learning experience).
+As an international student studying at UCalgary and living in a new city, you’ll likely experience some form of culture shock during your time here in Calgary.

-There are many mental and physical health resources through Student Wellness Services (SWS) that can help.
-SWS provides holistic support for students’ mental and physical health with professionals dedicated to helping students’ reach their goals.
+There are many mental and physical health resources through Student Wellness Services that can help!
+UCalgary Student Wellness Services provides holistic support for students’ mental and physical health, with professionals dedicated to helping students’ reach their goals.

 Are you studying remotely?

-Throughout your time at university, you're expected to maintain the highest level of honesty in your academic work.
+Throughout your time here at university you are expected to maintain the highest level of honesty in your academic work.
 You achieve this by maintaining academic integrity.
 But what does that mean?
 Academic integrity is a core value of the university and ensures that we are able to build a community based on honesty, trust and integrity.
 Maintaining academic integrity while earning your degree represents your true academic accomplishments.

 The university offers a wide range of supports and resources to help students understand academic integrity.
-A great place to start is by reading the Student Academic Integrity Handbook.
-You can also attend academic integrity workshops, and testing your knowledge in one of the academic integrity quizzes and scenarios available on D2L.
-View academic integrity resources.
+A great place to start is by reading the Student Academic Integrity Handbook, attending one of the academic integrity workshops and testing your knowledge in one of the academic integrity quizzes and scenarios available on D2L.

-There are many experts, services and resources available through Libraries and Cultural Resources.
-This interactive orientation gives you a big-picture of these that will come in handy for your first year at UCalgary.
-Learn more Libraries and Cultural Resources.
+There are lots of experts, services and resources available in Libraries and Cultural Resources to you as a new International student.
+This interactive orientation gives you a big-picture of these that will come in handy for your first year at UCalgary